MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ::: moniker-end
 ::: moniker range=">=sc-vmm-2019"
 6. To enable IPv4 support, in **Public IPv4 pool**, select the pool you configured during SLB deployment.
 In **Public IPv4 address**, provide an IP address from the previous pool, and ensure you don't select the initial three IP addresses from the range.
-7. To enable IPv6 support, from **Network Controller Properties** > **Services**, select **Enable IPv6** checkbox, select the IPv6 GRE VIP subnet that you have created previously, and input the public IPv6 pool and public IPv6 address, respectively.
+7. To enable IPv6 support, from **Network Controller Properties** > **Services**, select **Enable IPv6** checkbox, select the IPv6 GRE VIP subnet that you've created previously, and input the public IPv6 pool and public IPv6 address, respectively.
 Also, select IPv6 frontend subnet that will be assigned to Gateway VMs.

     ![Screenshot of IPv6 enable.](media/sdn-gateway/configure-gateway-manager-role.png)